bryanbharper/philectrosophy/src/Server/public/blog.posts/gunky-atoms.md

 [MATH]\begin{matrix} \forall_x \left[ A_x \leftrightarrow \lnot \exists_y \left[ PP_{yx} \right ] \right ] & (2.5) \end{matrix}[/MATH]

-That is, something is a mereological atom if no thing is a proper part of it.
+That is, something is a mereological atom if nothing is a proper part of it.
 It would be tempting to define an atom as something with no parts, but as 'part' is given special technical usage in mereology, every atom will have exactly one part (i.e., itself).

 So what is gunk?
 Simply put, an object is made up of gunk if it has no mereological atoms as parts.
 Formally: